e-jayy/Haerenga/README.md

 The game can be installed [here](https://e-jayy.itch.io/haerenga)

 ### Executing the program
-Once at the itch page, download and extract the zipe file.
-Open the folder and run the 'Haerenga' executable
+Once at the itch page, download and extract the zip file.
+Open the extracted folder and run the 'Haerenga' executable.